 SQL Servers allow the import or export of database diagrams to another database.
 All the information related to a database is stored in the dtproperties table.
 Therefore, to import or export a database, the dtproperties table will have to be imported or exported too.
-The database which contains a transfer scheme can be used to export to another database.
 Configuration is done automatically in the source database but has to be done manually in the destination database.
-To transfer the data from one database to another, the 'select all tables and view sources' option must be used to transfer to the dtproperties table in the destination column.
+Read on to find out how to perform this task.

 Information about the diagrams is stored in the dtproperties table.
 Basically to import or export a diagram, you simply need to import or export the dtproperties table.